 On the one hand, fermented veggies are good for the gut, but on the other, the sodium content is pretty up there.
 In case you haven't been up close and personal with the pickle making process, here's how it's done: Cucumbers are put in a mason jar with water, salt, and spices of your choice (though garlic and dill are popular ones).
-Then, you let them soak for three days, and voila, your cucumbers have metamorphosed into beautiful pickles, ready to be crunched on.
-And of course, you can pickle other veggies beyond cucumbers.
+Then, you let them soak for three days, and your cucumbers have metamorphosed into beautifully crisp pickles.
+And, of course, you can pickle plenty of other vegetables, too.

-But...beyond just being a delish sandwich supporter, are they actually healthy?
+But beyond just being a delicious sandwich supporter, are pickles actually healthy?
 I went to the research to find out once and for all.

 Since pickles are just cucumbers (or other veggies) that have gone through the process of being pickled, their nutrient profile is dependent on the specific pickling process used, says registered dietician and nutritionist Maya Feller, MS, RD, CDN.
 "One method is through fermentation, where cucumbers or other vegetables are soaked in a salty brine resulting in a bacterial breakdown of sugars that produce the characteristic sour, tangy flavor of pickles," she says.
 "The other method of pickling is soaking the cucumber in vinegar."
 If that vinegar has a "mother"—the slimy blob of sediment found in vinegar bottles that's composed of bacteria that feed on alcohol—it will be fermented, says Feller.
 If not, the cucumber will not be fermented.